POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

 Get reruns from a `PSyGrid` object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Usually, not all runs of a grid will be successfully run in MESA.
-Hence, one
+You
-may wants to rerun some of them with changed parameters.
-There is a function,
+may want to rerun some of them with changed parameters.
+The function :samp:`rerun`
-to export runs from a :samp:`PSyGrid` object.
-There are two general ways to
+exports runs from a :samp:`PSyGrid` object to be run again.
+There are two options:
-specify, which systems should be exported to rerun:

-1. Write your own logic and create a numpy array with the indexes of the systems, you would like to run again.
+1. Write your own logic and create a numpy array with the indices of the systems that you would like to run again.
-2. Specify, which termination flag(s) the systems should have to be rerun.
+2. Specify which termination flag(s) necessitate a rerun of the system.

 ..
     .. table:: Arguments of the :samp:`rerun` function